 Charlotte, NC 28202

-This bar is located in Charlotte's "Epicenter" complex, meaning there are going to be a lot of people around.
-There's no outside space here, which can be kind of a bummer on a nice weather day, but since you're here for the action on the field/court/ice/pitch/track, that's certainly not a dealbreaker.
+This bar is located in Charlotte's "Epicenter" complex, so there are going to be a lot of people around.
+There's no outside space here, which can be kind of a bummer on a nice weather day, but since you're here to watch the sports action, that's certainly not a deal breaker.

 When the Panthers win, there's nothing like walking out of the Epicenter while people file out of the dozens of other bars around.

-If you want to sit back and analytically watch a game, this is probably not your spot.
+If you want to sit back and watch a game analytically, this is probably not your spot.
 But if you want beer flying and high fives after every touchdown, make your way here.

 05 of 07